Remembering Reconstruction: 3. T. Thomas Fortune, Racial Violence of Reconstruction, and the Struggle for Historical Memory

 In this essay Shawn Leigh Alexander points to the role of Black writers and journalists from the 1880s through 1910 to articulate the Reconstruction memory of the Black community during this period.
 Special attention is given to T. Thomas Fortune, his personal knowledge of racist violence during Reconstruction in Florida, and his book Black and White: Land, Labor, and Politics in the South (1884).
 Alexander demonstrates how in that book Fortune relied extensively on firsthand testimony from the victims of racist violence included in the Report of the Joint Select Committee to Inquire into the Condition of Affairs in the Late Insurrectionary States, popularly known as the Ku Klux Klan hearings, to present a counter-narrative to white supremacist Reconstruction memory.

-Alexander also cites Reconstruction in Mississippi (1901) by James Wilford Garner, Essays on Civil War and Reconstruction (1898, rev. edition 1904) by William A. Dunning, Civil War and Reconstruction in Alabama (1905) by Walter Lynwood Fleming, and Ku Klux Klan: Its Origin, Growth and Disbandment (repr.
+Alexander also cites Reconstruction in Mississippi (1901) by James Wilford Garner, Essays on Civil War and Reconstruction (1898, rev. edition 1904) by William A. Dunning, Civil War and Reconstruction in Alabama (1905) by Walter L. Fleming, and Ku Klux Klan: Its Origin, Growth and Disbandment (repr.
 1905) by John C. Lester and Daniel L. Wilson; and includes Fortune's poem "Bartow Black."